hackademix/noscript-web/content/usage.md

 P               Set all on this page to Temp.
 TRUSTED F               Forget temporary permissions
 ````

+Depending on your browser, you can also change these keyboard shortcuts:

+* Chrome: go to <chrome://extensions> and click on the Keboard Shortcuts link at the bottom.
+* Edge: go to <edge://extensions/shortcuts>
+* Firefox: go to <about:addons>, click on the gear icon at the top right, and select Manage Extension Shortcuts

 ### User-contributed guides

 * [A guide to using NoScript 10.x](https://blog.jeaye.com/2017/11/30/noscript/)